Animated GIFs: How To Use GIFs To Promote Videos

 The debate rages on, but there’s one thing we can all agree on: GIFs are a spectacular way to draw attention to your videos and invite people to click.
-Making a GIF is simple and adds versatility and punch to your video promotion.
+Making a GIF is simple.
+It adds versatility to your video promotion.
 Plus, it’s more fun than still images.
 Here’s how to use GIFs to promote videos.

 The same characteristics that help gifs make data more interesting, can also energize your video promotion.
 They move, just like videos.
 Our brains are hardwired to notice movement amidst stillness, so a GIF stands out when surrounded by still images or text.
 Your eyes have probably dropped down to the gif below a couple of times while reading this paragraph.
 It’s hard not to look at brightly colored movement.

 If a photo is worth a thousand words, consider the value of an animated GIF.
 You can give viewers a preview of the story, hook their interest, or introduce an idea without adding extra words to your marketing copy.

 You can use GIFs to promote videos across all of your digital properties.
-Here are a few ways to do that:
+Here are five ways to put gifs to work for you.

-- Email: Embedded video isn’t supported by all mail clients.
+Embedded video isn’t supported by every mail client.
 So what’s a marketer to do?
 Use a GIF instead.
 Almost all mail clients do support GIF files.
 So you can give your email list a quick taste of your video and encourage them to click to see more.
 Just remember that large files can cause loading issues.
 Keep your emailed GIFs as short as possible: 1 MB or less is ideal.

-- Ads on Facebook: You already know that video ads are effective, and that short videos perform better than long ones.
-It makes sense, then, that GIF ads would get positive results on Facebook too.
+You already know that video ads are effective and that short videos perform better than long ones.
+So it makes sense that GIF ads would get positive results on Facebook too.
 Keep in mind that GIF ads on Facebook may not autoplay on all platforms.
 Even so, they can be a powerful tool.

-- Your website: Nobody likes websites with videos that autoplay, especially if they autoplay with sound.
+Nobody likes websites with videos that autoplay, especially if they autoplay with sound.
 A GIF can help you harness the value of moving images without annoying your website visitors.
-Use one to draw their eye to your video and entice them to click.
+Use one to draw eyes to your video and entice viewers to click.

-- Social media posts: Stop users mid-scroll with a GIF in your social media feeds.
-Users may easily slide past a still image, and they’re not going to necessarily stick around for a full-length video, but a GIF might just capture their attention.
+Stop users mid-scroll by dropping a GIF into their social media feed.
+Users may easily slide past a still image, and they’re not going to necessarily stick around for a full-length video, but a GIF might capture their attention for just long enough.
 Make sure its optimized for the platform and includes a write-up with a link inviting them to watch the full video.

 Keep in mind that your goal is to get people to watch the full-length video.
 You want something that will be short and eye-catching.
 It should make sense without sound and without context.
 There are probably several of these scenes in your video, use them to make a few GIFs and A/B test them to see which one gets the most engagement.

-This GIF from the movie Minions might be useful to react to someone’s Facebook post, but it doesn’t do a very good job of telling a story.
+The Gif below from the movie Minions, might be useful to react to someone’s Facebook post, but it doesn’t do a very good job of telling a story.
 There’s not enough context to convey anything more than the fact those little yellow guys are excited.

-The one below, on the other hand, uses minimal motion to tell a compelling story.
-It’s eye catching, it repeats in a satisfying way, and there are plenty of visual cues to spark a story in the viewer’s mind.
+The one below, on the other hand, could be the middle of a story.
+It’s eye-catching, and it repeats in a satisfying way.
 You can feel the tension and you want to know what happens next.
 Will the fire-tailed dinosaur ever break the cycle of setting and putting out fires?

 The GIfs we’ve used to illustrate this post are ultra-short on purpose.
 That keeps them from slowing down load times for this page.
-It’s important to pay attention to GIF length because there’s no inherent length limit on GIFs.
+It’s important to pay attention to GIF length because there’s no inherent limit built into the file format.
 A pair of Flemish artists made one that will run for 1,000 years and changes images every 10 minutes.
 They un-ironically named it “As Long As Possible.”
 You probably want your GIF to be a lot shorter than that.
 Most are only a couple of seconds long.